 Full Professors While some German universities have introduced tenure-track systems, they are not yet widely adopted.
 Consequently, most German universities do not follow the U.S. model of categorizing professors into assistant, associate, and full ranks.
-Instead, the primary distinction is between full professors and assistant professors.
-Full professors are permanent civil servants, while assistant professors hold temporary positions that may be either tenure-track or non-tenure-track positions.
-As permanent civil servants full professors enjoy job security, with dismissal only possible in cases of severe misconduct.
-During their employment professors burden the state budget through their salaries, which translates to pension payments postretirement.
-The statutory retirement age is gradually rising, starting at 65 for individuals born before 1946 and reaching 67 for those born after 1964.
+Instead, the primary distinction is between full professors and assistant professors.3 Full professors are permanent civil servants, while assistant professors hold temporary positions that may be either tenure-track or non-tenure-track positions.
+As permanent civil servants, full professors enjoy job security, with dismissal only possible in cases of severe misconduct.4 The statutory retirement age is gradually rising, starting at 65 for individuals born before 1946 and reaching 67 for those born after 1964.
 Professors have the option of early retirement from the age of 63 associated with a pension reduction of 3.6% per year.
-Upon request, they can extend retirement to their 70th birthday (§14 in BMJ (2024)).
-Salary and pension payments are complemented by costs supporting the professor in fulfilling their duties, like academic support staff and research equipment.
+Upon request, they can extend retirement to their 70th birthday (§14 in BMJ (2024)).5 Salary and pension payments are complemented by costs supporting the professor in fulfilling their duties, like academic support staff and research equipment.